How The Products Are Made

 Polishing

-Once the pot or planter is constructed.
-It is then polished using two cloths and a polishing compound.
+Once a product is produced it sometimes shows marks from soldering and handling.
+If these need to be removed, the copper is polished using two cloths and a polishing compound.
 Shown here is 'Peek' which cleans, polishes and protects the copper.
 It can be bought from Amazon here if you wish to use the same product.

 Copper plant pot Free shipping